 National Insurance in retirement

-You no longer have to pay National Insurance once you reach the state pension age (currently 65 for men and increasing to 65 for women by November 2018), even if you carry on working beyond this.
+Currently, workers no longer have to pay National Insurance upon reaching the state pension age (currently 66), even if you carry on working.

-Once you reach this age, there may be steps you can take to top-up your state pension, if you haven't reached the full 35 years' contributions to earn the maximum.
+Once you reach this age, there might be steps you can take to top up your state pension, if you haven't reached the full 35 years' contributions to earn the maximum.